adilakhter/papers-i-read/distributed_systems/rpc/README.md

 Strong points

+- make remote call like local call can reduce the burden of programmers (when you don't consider robust and scale)
-- good graphs, they take a lot space, so the paper is really not that long.
-And take those implementation detail into consideration, it does not take a long time to read.
+- good graphs, they take a lot space, the paper is really not that long as it seems.
-- TBD
-- TBD
+- If you don't care much about those implementation details, it's a clean and straight forward paper.

 Weak points

+- read like a product report
 - The hardware is pretty old compared with what we have these days
 - Too much language or platform specific features are used ie: `RPCRuntime is a standard part of the Cedar system`, `These are the basis of the Mesa`.
 The author is assuming readers know their stack well.
-However it is possible that it's the defacto stack at that time.
+However it is possible that what they use was the defacto stack at that time.
-- It's more close to engineering, (too much) detail of implementation are included. ie: in binding->naming->Grapevine DB.
-It may be good for programmers at that time but since I never heard of the DB and the language and their feature-rich system Cedar, I find it boring and weaken the point of the paper.
+- security is their second feature, but it's in subsection with only one paragraph

 Questions

-- In intro->structure->binding, it mentioned naming, is this the same `naming` appeared in reading list topic.
+- In intro->structure->binding, it mentioned naming, is this the same `naming` appeared in reading list topic?
+(NO)
-- TBD
+- Does this paper give you the desire to read the opposing paper?
+(Yes)
 - TBD

 ## Supplemental